fc63/search_algorithms_in_maze/README.md

 ## Controls
 - Left mouse to draw walls
 - Right mouse to set target point
+- R to Determines Random Cost for each box
 - 1 to start the Breadth First Search
 - 2 to start the Depth First Search
 - 3 to start the Uniform Cost Search
-- 4 to start the Uniform Cost Search algorithm by specifying a random cost for each box.
+- 4 to start the A* Search with Manhattan Distance
+- 5 to start the A* Search with Euclidean Distance

 ## Libraries